 Step 8: Allow to cool, then gently remove the foil.
 It took a while to remove mine, but it came out with gentle pressure.

-I don’t have any in-progress photos yet, but I plan to make a bread cornucopia tomorrow so I’ll get them up.
+I don’t have any in-progress photos yet, but I plan to make one for this Thanksgiving holiday so I’ll get them up.
 In the meantime, I recommend you check out How to Make a Cornucopia, which is where I originally learned to do this!

 ‘Tis the season!
 Check out my fun DIY gift tutorials to help you make wonderful homemade and inexpensive gifts for the holidays this year!
 I currently have tutorials on DIY teacup candles, DIY candy cane spoons for coffee/hot cocoa, and DIY bath bombs!
 Coming soon: beeswax ornaments!